rezometz/paiji2/README.md

 Then open the settings.py file and change the different environments variables as you wish.

+### Static Files ###

+First you will need to install nodejs and bower.

+    npm install -g bower

+Then in django to fetch the JS and CSS files run:

+    python manage.py bower install

 ### Debug mode
 You are now fully prepared to work on on the project on development mode.
 The project can be launched using :